 The University Commons’ site was purchased from the University of Michigan, however, University Commons is a separate entity.
 Residents of University Commons are not necessarily connected to the University of Michigan.

-No. University Commons is an independent living community.
+No. University Commons is a condominium community.
 Assisted living facilities typically offer regular meals, housekeeping and laundry services, and transportation, as well as emergency pull cords, assistance with medications, bathing, dressing and daily chores.
 University Commons offers NONE of these services.

 No. The Commons does not provide any on-site medical or nursing services with the exception of flu shots.